ocean-tracking-network/node-manager-training/setup.md

 * [https://dbeaver.io/](https://dbeaver.io/) (free and open access - **recommended**)
 * [https://www.jetbrains.com/datagrip](https://www.jetbrains.com/datagrip) (free institutional/student access options - another option)

-In the next lesson we will practice using our database console viewer and connecting to our `node_training` database.

 # More Useful Programs

 In order to work efficiently as a Node Manager, the following programs are necessary and/or useful.